adxgun/website/content/posts/golang_automated_testing.md

 The above command will generate mock implementations for `repository/repo.go` and put them in `mocks` directory/package.
 We will be using the generated code to mock our database dependency.

-We'll go ahead and separate our test code into three main parts - `arrange`, `act` and `assert`, this is a common pattern considered to be the best way to write good tests.
+We'll go ahead and separate our test code into three main parts - `arrange`, `act` and `assert`, this pattern is common and considered to be the best way to write good tests.
 Let's take advantage of it!

 Before that, let's take a look at steps involved in each stage.